patrickbies/mathquill/docs/Config.md

 Just like [`autoCommands`](#autocommands) above, this takes a string formatted as a space-delimited list of LaTeX commands.

+autoOperatorNames can also accept a speech-friendly alternative for each operator name.
+This will get read out by screenreaders in place of the raw command.
+To specify a speech-friendly-alternative, add a `|` character after the command, and then add the speech-friendly-alternative as a string, with spaces replaced by `-`.
+E.g. `stdev|standard-deviation`.

 ## infixOperatorNames

 `infixOperatorNames` specifies a set of operator names that should be treated as infix operators, for example for determining when to stop scanning left before a fraction.